WHY are the QHY600 monochrome CMOS cameras more expensive than models from other manufacturers that also use the Sony IMX 455 BSI CMOS sensor?

 Because this effect is usually only visible in mode # 01 (high gain mode), the "Random Noise" optimization is effective in all readout modes and improves the performance of the QHY600 camera in every imaging mode.
 The hardware and software for optimization is integrated in all QHY models delivered from the beginning of 2020.

-Some of the QHY 600 models are optionally available with water cooling at no extra charge at the time of ordering.
+The monochrome and the olour version of QHY 600 PRO are optionally available with water cooling.
 This cools the sensor temperature about 10 degrees lower than the models with standard air cooling.
 A delta T of 45 degrees to the ambient temperature is achieved.
 This is an important option if the camera is to be used in regions where night temperatures are well above 20 degrees Celsius in some seasons.
+The water cooling must be ordered when placing an order, it cannot be retrofitted.
+We describe further advantages of a water cooling system here.

 Highly precise time allocation for exposure time

-The QHY models 600 Pro and Pro-L have an interface to connect the QHY GPS Box.
+The QHY 600 PRO models have an interface to connect the QHY GPS Box.
 The GPS Box provides extremely precise time information about the beginning and end of the exposure time worldwide.
 The time allocation plays a major role in astronomical observations of objects that change their brightness during the observation time.
 For example, in the photometry of minor planets or variable stars, in the observation of star occultations and exo planetary transits.

 In the many years since the foundation of QHYCCD, engineers and developers have gained experience with CMOS sensors in numerous camera models, thus optimizing hardware and software.
 You buy this "know-how" with every QHY CMOS or CCD camera.